 The GUE Fundamentals course provides all divers with an opportunity to advance basic diving skills.
 It provides the non-GUE trained divers (divers who are already certified with another recognized diving agency) with a gateway into GUE training.

-It is a prerequisite for all GUE courses (apart from entry-level courses, Drysuit and Doubles primers).
+It is also a prerequisite for all GUE courses (apart from entry-level courses, Drysuit and Doubles primers).

 Course outcomes include, but are not limited to: GUE equipment configuration and use, trim and buoyancy, propulsion techniques including backwards kick, valve management (the course can be done using a single tank or with a double tank configuration), gas sharing, and SMB deployment.